-- Background information and a map of the group's traditional territory; - A summary of engagement activities conducted prior to the submission of the EIS, including the date and means of engagement (e.g. meetings, mail, telephone); - Information on each group's potential or established rights (including geographical extent, nature, frequency, timing), including maps and data sets (e.g. fish catch numbers) when this information is provided by a group to the proponent; - An overview of key comments and concerns provided by each group to the proponent;

-- Responses provided by government and/or the proponent, as appropriate; - Future planned engagement activities; and - Efforts undertaken to engage with Aboriginal groups as part of developing the information identified above.
+- Background information and a map of the group's traditional territory; - A summary of engagement activities conducted prior to the submission of the EIS, including the date and means of engagement (e.g., meeting, mail, telephone).
+Include a list of documents that have been provided to groups, (e.g., Mi'kmaq Ecological Knowledge Study, Mainland Moose study); - Information on each group's potential or established rights (including geographical extent, nature, frequency, timing), including maps and data sets (e.g., fish catch numbers) when this information is provided by a group to the proponent; - An overview of key comments and concerns provided by each group to the proponent; - Responses provided by government and/or the proponent, as appropriate; - Future planned engagement activities; and - Efforts undertaken to engage with Aboriginal groups as part of developing the information identified above.